 Overview

-Dr. Alex Middlewood is an Assistant Professor in the Department of Political Science and became Department Chair in 2023.
+Dr. Alex Middlewood is an Associate Professor in the Department of Political Science and became Department Chair in 2023.
 She earned her Ph.D. in Political Science from the University of Kansas, her M.A. in Political Science from the University of Arkansas, and her B.S. in Political Science from Central Michigan University.

 Dr. Middlewood’s research analyzes the political behavior of gun owners in the United States.
 She also publishes research on public opinion, gun policy, and Kansas politics.